vtorosyan/perf-mirror/docs/PERFORMANCE_LOGIC.md

 PerfMirror uses the **IOOI Framework** (Input, Output, Outcome, Impact) to provide a structured approach to performance tracking that goes beyond simple metrics.
 This framework helps engineers understand not just what they've done, but the value and influence of their work.

+The system now features a comprehensive **5-band performance evaluation system** with **role-level performance targets** and **level expectations management** for precise, contextual performance assessment.

 ## The IOOI Framework Explained

 ### Input (I) - Activities You Consume